Unexpected Trade Goods

 Tian Tsui headdress.
 Dianzi.
 China, Qing Dynasty, 19th century Victoria and Albert Museum.
 Accession no. 937-1902. https://www.mocanyc.org/collections/stories/conservation-treatment-of-a-tian-tsui-headdress-from-the-moca-collections-by-devon-lee/.

 Note the vibrancy of the kingfisher feathers.
-This color would be impossible to reproduce throught the use of available pigments at the time, leading it to be highly valued—and higly priced.
+This color would be impossible to reproduce throught the use of available pigments at the time.
+For this reason, it was both highly valued and highly priced.

 The kingfisher was sought after because of the unique and eye-catching appearance of their feathers.
-They had to be handled extremely carefully to ensure that the feathers were not damaged, and thus the colour was ruined.
+But these feathers had to be handled extremely carefully to ensure that they were not damaged, and thus the color was ruined.

 Further Reading